robinmonjo/dock/README.md

 Step 3 may block if some processes do not respond to the SIGTERM in step 2.
 If this is the case, a SIGKILL is sent after the SIGTERM (with a 5 seconds timeout)

+#### -log-rotate

+Dependent option: `-stdio file://*`

+If given `-stdio` is a file, specifying `-log-rotate X` perform a log rotation every X hours that:

+- archive (gzip) the current log file by prepending a timestamp (in the log file directory)
+- empty the current log file
+- keep at most 5 log archives

 ## Inspirations / motivations

 - [Yelp dumn-init](https://github.com/Yelp/dumb-init)